Umbilical Hernia Surgery NJ | Belly Button Hernia Surgery in New Jersey

 For children, a small incision will be made at the base of the belly button where the bulge can be identified.
 Then the hernia contents are pushed back into place, and the hernia defect is closed.
 Multiple sutures are put in place to prevent another hernia from forming again.
 The skin around the belly button will be sewn down and attached to the underlying muscle so that the belly button looks like an “innie” instead of an “outie.”
 Most children can return home within a few hours after surgery.
 However, children with certain medical conditions and premature infants may need to remain under observation for one night.

 For adults, the decision to repair an umbilical hernia with or without mesh depends on the size of the hernia defect found at the time of surgery.
-The surgeons at Advanced Surgical and Bariatrics of NJ can evaluate you and provide more details at your consultation visit.
+Our highly rated surgeons at Advanced Surgical and Bariatrics of NJ can evaluate you and provide more details during your consultation.

 5.0 ★ ★ ★ ★ ★ I feel great